jojozhuang/jojozhuang.github.io/_note/interview-behavior/behavior-questions-amazon.md

 Situation | A customer reported a P1 performance issue(**Custom field**).
 The issue is that the end user has to wait for 2 or 3 minutes after submitting the invoice.
 Normally, it only takes few seconds.
 The customer can hardly use the system.
 The issue couldn’t be reproduced locally. ***Background of customization/customized field, etc.*** After analyzing the logs, I identify the bottle neck, getInvalidFields method, validation before submission.
 However, I couldn’t find out which field caused this issue from the existing log.
 Task      | Identify the root cause, provide the solution to solve the performance issue.
 Action    | I added new logging function(summary and detail level) to track how much time is spent during validation.
 I used **Splunk** to search these logs from production environment.
 Export to csv file and filter, clear the data, sort them by time in descending order.
 Finally, found the root cause.
 The customer configured two custom fields at invoice line level. ***Background of header level/line level, etc.*** But actually, they should be defined at header level according to their business logic.
 Result    | Suggest the customer to move these two custom fields to header level and the problem is solved.
+Asked support to update the guideline of creating customized fields.

 ### 3.3 GTS China Localization
 For questions like, Act as leader?
 Challenging task?